 by Liza Janda

-- Get in the tub once your contractions are well established.
+Contractions should be about 3-4 minutes apart lasting at least 45-60 seconds long.
 Or do a test.
 If you get in the water and your contractions slow down, get out and move around.
-And vice versa.
+You could also spend 10 minutes in the water and ten minutes out moving around, using gravity and position changes to help your baby descend.
 If you get in the water in labor and contractions speed up, that’s great!
 Stay put for a while.

 So go ahead, relax and enjoy your labor!

 When you are recovering take some time for yourself to soak in a postpartum bath.
 Your perineum will thank you.